smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 If the user selects the media app as the audio source again, the HMI should send the same `BasicCommunication.OnEventChanged` notification, but with `isActive = false`.
 This will indicate to SDL Core that the application has regained control of the audio.

-The following gif and sequence diagram demonstrate the behavior of switching between an SDL media app and the embedded ivi audio.
+The following gif and sequence diagram demonstrate the behavior of switching between an SDL media app and the embedded IVI audio.

 |||
 OnEventChanged Sequence Diagram